 The Bottom Line

-The vector database MCP space is young.
-The two best servers here — Chroma and Milvus at 3.5/5 each — have significant gaps (Chroma: no remote transport; Milvus: no local mode, pre-release maturity).
-The most adopted server — Qdrant at 1,300 stars — has just two tools.
-No server in this category supports OAuth authentication.
+The vector database MCP space is young — and April 2026 reveals a category under strain.
+The two highest-rated dedicated servers — Chroma and Milvus at 3.5/5 each — both have active security concerns (Chroma: unpatched SQL injection; Milvus: critical CVEs on the underlying database).
+Chroma has been dormant for 7 months.
+Milvus hasn’t committed since December 2025.
+The most adopted server — Qdrant at 1,321 stars — still has just two tools, with delete/edit PRs waiting for review.
+No dedicated vector DB MCP server in this category supports OAuth.
 None have reached 1.0.

 For how vector databases fit into the broader MCP ecosystem, see our mega-comparison of all MCP servers and our database MCP server comparison.